b4ck5p4c3/tg-antispam-bot/README.md

 3. Run the bot using `docker run --env TELEGRAM_BOT_TOKEN=<BOT_TOKEN> -v data:/app/data tg_antispam_bot --polling --no-swynca`.
 Optionally, you can provide the `OPENAI_API_KEY` env variable for filtering messages using OpenAI API.

+## Available commands

+- `/moderate`: Add chat to the list of moderated chats
+- `/abandon`: Remove chat from the list of moderated chats
+- `/ban`: Ban user from the chat
+- `/set_audit_log`: Set chat for [audit logging](#audit-logging)
+- `/unset_audit_log`: Unset chat for audit logging

+## Audit logging

+The bot will log all usage of the `/ban` command in the chat configured for audit logging.
+By default, logs are saved in the chat where the command was executed.
+However, you can specify a different chat for logging by using the `/set_audit_log` command.

+⚠ Topics are not supported in audit logs.
+If you want to use audit logging, make sure to disable topics in the chat.

 ## Run arguments